CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

 ## Troubleshooting Requests

-*First, you will use the .NET SDK to issue request beyond the assigned capacity for a container.
+*First, you will use the Java SDK to issue request beyond the assigned capacity for a container.
 Request unit consumption is evaluated at a per-second rate.
 For applications that exceed the provisioned request unit rate, requests are rate-limited until the rate drops below the provisioned throughput level.
 When a request is rate-limited, the server preemptively ends the request with an HTTP status code of ``429 RequestRateTooLargeException`` and returns the ``x-ms-retry-after-ms`` header.
 The header indicates the amount of time, in milliseconds, that the client must wait before retrying the request.
 You will observe the rate-limiting of your requests in an example application.*

 ### Reducing R/U Throughput for a Container